Our Lady of Good Counsel: History

 During the reign of Pope Sixtus III in the fifth century, the town of Genazzano, about 30 mi south of Rome, had contributed a large portion of its revenue for the Roman basilica now known as Saint Mary the Great.
-In appreciation, a church, called Santa Maria, was built in Genazzano and was later entrusted by the Royal House of Colonna to the Augustinian Order in 27 December 1356 via notarized decree.
+In appreciation, a church, called Santa Maria, was built in Genazzano and was later entrusted by Prince Pietro Giordano of the Royal House of Colonna to the Augustinian Order in 27 December 1356 via notarized decree.

 The Genazzano church became a popular place of pilgrimage.
 Numerous cures were said to take place there.
 The Augustinian friars were invited to minister to the spiritual needs of the pilgrims.
 They continue to serve there to this day.

 Cult of the Blessed Virgin Mary

 Our Lady of Good Counsel (1906) venerated in Naples, Italy.

 According to pious tradition documented by the Prior General of the Augustinian Order, Ambrogio Massari, published in his culminated work, Defensorium Ordinis Fratrum Heremitarum Sancti Augustini Responsivium ad Maledicta Canonicorum Assertorum Regularium Congregationnis Frisonariæ (Section: Chronica, 1482), that the miraculous event had occurred in the year 1467.

-The local convent was in dire need of repair and a local widow without any children (aged 39), Petruccia da Genazzano (1428—1470) sold her house and material possessions.
+The local convent was in dire need of repair and a local widow without any children (aged 39), Petruccia da Nocera (also known as Petruccia de Geneo) (1428—1470) sold her house and material possessions.
 She was known for piety and was dedicated to the restoration project, but ran out of construction funds before the task was completed.

 Pope Sixtus IV (1414—1484) who led a Holy Inquisition into the growing miraculous claims at the site in 1482.
 Oil on Canvas by Pedro Berruguete.
 The Cleveland Museum of Art.

 Due to this failure, Petruccia was greatly mocked by the local townspeople for which she requested a miracle from Heaven.
 In the midst of the festivities for the feast of Saint Mark the Evangelist, the townsfolk suddenly heard "heavenly music."
 A mysterious cloud was then said to have descended on the unfinished wall of the parish church.
 In front of the people, the cloud dissipated and a beautiful fresco, no thicker than a carte-de-visite and no more than eighteen inches square, of the Virgin Mary and the Christ Child was revealed.
 It was widely believed that it had been miraculously transported by angelic beings from a church in Shkodër, Albania just prior to its invasion by the Ottomans.
 This work was presented to Pope Sixtus IV who led a scrutinized investigation to the miraculous claims.

-Petruccia da Genazzano died in 1470 (aged 42) and her mortal remains were interred in the capped niche above the Marian image until 1734.
+Petruccia da Nocera died in 1470 (aged 42) and her mortal remains were interred in the capped niche above the Marian image until 1734.
 Because the Marian image was already considered "low" at the eye—level of the faithful, it would be impious to place anything above the venerated image.
-Therefore, the Augustian Order elected to transfer her mortal remains to the backside of the altar in 1882, where they remain for public veneration today.
+Therefore, the Augustinian Order elected to transfer her mortal remains to the backside of the altar in 1882, where they remain for public veneration today.
 She also has the localized title of Blessed due to her association to the site.